Stephen McManus

-Stephen David McManus (born 10 September 1982) is a Scottish professional football coach and former player who is a first team coach at Scottish Premiership club Celtic.
+Stephen David McManus (born 10 September 1982) is a Scottish professional football coach and former player who is a first-team coach at Scottish Premiership club Celtic.

 McManus, who played as a centre-back, was a product of Celtic's youth academy and rose through the ranks to become first team captain ahead of the 2007–08 season.
 He held this position until his move to Middlesbrough in 2010.
 After two loan spells with Bristol City, McManus finished his career with four seasons at Motherwell.

 McManus also captained the Scotland national team, and made 26 international appearances between 2006 and 2010.
-Former Scotland captain Colin Hendry described him as "the last of an ancient breed", in the sense that his 'no-nonsense' defending style had become a rarity.

 McManus retired from playing in 2017 and became a coach.

 Club career

 Celtic

 McManus came through the ranks at Celtic and signed a professional contract on the same day as fellow defender John Kennedy.
 He made his debut for the first team, under Martin O'Neill, in the 2003–04 season against Hibernian, and finished that season with five league appearances as Celtic won the title.
 He later established himself as first choice central defender at Celtic during Gordon Strachan's managerial reign.

 In the 2005–06 season, McManus scored eight goals (seven of which came in the League).
 He was made captain for the first league game of the 2006–07 season, in the match against Kilmarnock due to regular club captain Neil Lennon being suspended.
 Since that game he repeatedly deputised as Celtic captain throughout the 2006–07 season.
 After Lennon left Celtic to join Nottingham Forest, McManus was announced as Celtic's new captain on 31 July 2007 and signed a four-year contract.
 He said:

 On 3 October 2007, McManus scored to put Celtic a goal ahead against Milan at Celtic Park in the group stages of the UEFA Champions League.
 The match ended 2–1 in Celtic's favour with Kaká equalising for Milan before Scott McDonald scored a late winner for Celtic.

 McManus lifted his first trophy as Celtic skipper on 22 May 2008, when Celtic won the 2007–08 SPL Championship following a 1–0 win over Dundee United at Tannadice Park on the last day of the season.
 Before the beginning of the 2008–09 SPL Championship it was announced that McManus would wear the No.4 shirt, after its previous owner Adam Virgo left the club in July 2008.

 McManus fell out of favour under new manager Tony Mowbray, however, making only 14 appearances in the first part of the 2009–10 season.